flyinglimao/zkenc/docs/docs/api/zkenc-core.md

 # zkenc-core API Reference

 zkenc-core is the Rust library that provides the cryptographic primitives for witness encryption.
-It's the foundation for both zkenc-cli and zkenc-js.
+It serves as the foundation layer - both zkenc-cli and zkenc-js are built on top of this core library.

 ## Overview